 Cultural and creative industries can ensure the much needed innovation and high-quality services Europe aspires.
-Fortified heritage being an integral part of European cohesion, it has the potential to build bridges between tradition, innovation and education.
+Fortified heritage being an integral part of European cohesion, has the potential to build bridges between tradition, innovation and education.
 Its repair, maintenance and development offer working opportunities not only for a large range of professionals but also for non-professionals and volunteers.

 Fortified heritage triggers a spill-over effect into other industrial sectors, such as tourism, retail, and digital technologies.
 With innovative initiatives, fortified heritage presents an opportunity for job creation.
+With the organisation of the first EFFORTS European Fortress Day in 2018, EFFORTS wants to build in that direction.

 Fortified heritage definitely speaks to the imagination of youth and provides the perfect stage for tales, imagination and links to our common heritage and future.
 It is clear that these sites of former war between our cities and countries offer interesting spaces to teach all citizens about our shared history.
 Fortifications also constitute teaching material of great importance because these places create shared environment conducive to learning.
 We will have to teach our children about their past in a way that appeals to them.

 Viewed in this way a fortification is a well-equipped classroom, where all can experience, discover and learn on European history and values.

-\rightarrow EFFORTS therefore proposes specific Fortification project proposals in the Enterprise and Tourism programmes, promoting economic development in fortification cities and regions.
+EFFORTS therefore proposes specific Fortification project proposals in the Enterprise and Tourism programmes, promoting economic development in fortification cities and regions.